17 Questions To Determine If You Are Engaging The Best Abu Dhabi Business Set Up Provider

 This is such a key question to be asked.
 You will need to have a license wherever your intended customers will be based.
 E.g. if your intended clients are based in Abu Dhabi, setting up a license in Ras Al Khaimah will be insufficient.
 Despite popular belief, there is no such thing as a federal license covering the whole of the UAE.
 Each of the Emirates has its own licensing procedures and requirements.
 The license issuing authority issues a license for you to operate within its own jurisdiction.
 For example, the Abu Dhabi Department of Economic Development (ADDED) is the mainland licensing authority in Abu Dhabi, so if you are wanting to work onshore in Abu Dhabi, such as with any of the government departments, it will be necessary for you to have a license issued by ADDED.

-Will you be establishing a holding company to hold the shares in your Abu Dhabi LLC or will an overseas parent company hold them?
+Will you be establishing a holding company to hold the shares in your Abu Dhabi or Dubai LLC or will an overseas parent company hold them?
 Alternatively, will you as an individual be listed as a shareholder?
 It is important to understand the implications of the ownership, particularly if your organisation could be liable for tax in its home jurisdiction.
 Also, might there be implications for you as an individual being a shareholder in someway and how could it affect your existing visa (if you are already living here)?
 Is the person you are speaking with explaining all of the options to you so that you can decide what is most appropriate for your circumstances?

 If I had a Dirham for every time I heard someone say they were promised X, Y and Z but it never materialised.
 Unless it is in a contract, don't take such promises at face value.
 This is particularly important if you are new to working in the Emirates.
 It is easy to be spellbound by promises of introductions and connections to get you contracts as you are fresh to the country and starting out on building up your connections.
 Speak to lawyers and other professionals for their take on this and I'm sure many will concur that most often these promises don't materialise.

 As shocking as this will sound, this is a true experience of mine.
 I once participated in a speed networking event (in case you aren't familiar with this, it is a time managed event whereby - each time you meet a new person you each have one minute to introduce yourselves to the other).
 This one particular sales person introduced themselves to me and the told me all about setting up companies in the free zone they were representing.
 When it was my turn to speak for one minute to introduce myself, I explained to the individual that my area of authority was setting up companies onshore.
 The person had no idea what I was talking about.
 They had never even heard the terms 'onshore' or 'mainland'.
 As such, they only had experience of 'selling' their particular free zone.
-So in such an instance its necessary to ask whether you are getting the most suitable business setup in Abu Dhabi because the individual you might be talking with may not know about all of the options you could be considering and therefore you might not end up with the ideal solution.
+So in such an instance its necessary to ask whether you are getting the most suitable business setup in Abu Dhabi or Dubai because the individual you might be talking with may not know about all of the options you could be considering and therefore you might not end up with the ideal solution.

-Unless you are genuinely looking for the cheapest option, in which case seek out the business setup advertising which is cost-based, do ask yourself whether the person you are speaking with about your Abu Dhabi business setup is focusing on the cost in order to get a quick sale or whether they are providing you with value and reassurances to address your objections and concerns.
+Unless you are genuinely looking for the cheapest option, in which case seek out the business setup advertising which is cost-based, do ask yourself whether the person you are speaking with about your Abu Dhabi or Dubai business setup is focusing on the cost in order to get a quick sale or whether they are providing you with value and reassurances to address your objections and concerns.

 This unfortunately is something I hear about far too often.
 People sign up for a business setup package, pay the fees, and then half way through the process get burdened with additional third party costs being incurred.
 It turns out that the upfront fees were just for the service provider and didn't include the government and third party fees, such as Ministry of Foreign Affairs (MOFA) stamps, legal translations, license costs, notary public fees etc...
 Be sure you are aware of all of the costs you will incur upfront to help with your budgeting, as well as to avoid any nasty surprises part way through the business registration process.